 PLEASE PUT A CHECK MARK IN THE "YES" BOX ON PART 5 OF THE FORM SO A WAIVER MAY BE APPLIED TO FEES AS WELL.
 Waivers will be approved for the following:

-· Qualification of free lunch program · Welfare case load number - must show proof
+- Qualification of free lunch program ٠ - Attach letter from Food Services •

-Attach letter from Food Services · AFDC number - must show proof
+- ٠ Welfare caseload number - must show proof - AFDC number must show proof ٠

 All checks payable to: Nordonia Hills City Schools.
-Please include student(s) name(s) on memo line and write a separate check for athletic payments.
+Please include the student(s) name(s) on the memo line and write a separate check for athletic payments.
 Payment will be applied to outstanding fees from previous years first.
+Grade